 Second, and worse for security: if authorization lives only at the BI layer, the agent has no authorization constraint at all.
 It reaches the warehouse under a service identity and reads whatever that identity can see.
 Microsoft's Fabric Data Agent has documented exactly this — RLS configured only in the semantic model was not enforced when the agent queried under its service identity, "resulting in all data being returned."

-A semantic layer is an explicit, typed model of meaning — entities, relationships, metrics, constraints, and access policies — sitting above storage and below every consumer.
-The defining property for authorization is when enforcement happens: during query planning, before any warehouse query is generated.
+An autonomous semantic layer is a typed model of enterprise meaning — entities, relationships, metrics, and access policies — sitting above all data sources.
+The breakthrough for authorization is when enforcement happens: during query planning, before any warehouse query is generated.
+Before execution.
+Before access.

-- An agent (or BI tool, or API caller) submits intent — natural language or structured.
+1. Agent (or BI tool, or user) submits intent in natural language or structured form.

-- If authorized, dialect-perfect SQL is compiled and executed; if not, compilation fails with a clear reason.
+4. If authorized, deterministic SQL is compiled and executed.
+If not, compilation fails with a clear audit reason.

 Section 7 — Multi-Source Enforcement and the Revocation Problem